In 2015, Insider called Planet Fitness the fastest-growing gym in America. As of 2021, Planet Fitness has over 2,000 locations and 14 million members.

 Well, no. I listed not allowing your own personal fitness trainer as a reason Planet Fitness is a bad gym.
-Allowing you to, at no extra fee, join a group class is pretty good in my books.
+Allowing you to, at no extra fee, join group fitness classes is pretty good and actually makes Planet Fitness worth it.

-Planet Fitness holds around y 11 to 14 small group training sessions every day, led by personal training and CPR/AED certified trainer.
-Members can attend unlimited classes and the classes are:
+Planet Fitness holds around 11 to 14 small group training sessions every day, led by a personal training and CPR/AED certified trainer.

 - Back and Triceps